torch/threads/README.md

 -- the function takes several callbacks as input, which will be executed -- sequentially on each newly created lua state local threads = Threads(nthread,
-                        -- typically the first callback requires module -- necessary to serialize the second callback function()
+                        -- typically the first callback requires modules -- necessary to serialize other callbacks
+                        function()
                            gsdl = require 'sdl2'
                         end,

-                        -- other callbacks prepare stuff you need -- to run your program
+                        -- other callbacks (one is enough in general!) prepare stuff -- you need to run your program function()
-                        function()
                            print('starting a new thread/state')
                            gmsg = msg -- we copy here an upvalue of the main thread